kstkst/AddressBookProject/README.md

 # CalculatorProject
-This is my address project written in c++
+This is my Calculator project written in java